TacticalMetaphysics/Lisien/lisien/design.rst

-For convenience, Lisien breaks the timestream into blocks between two keyframes; the exception being when the last fact in a branch of time occurs after a keyframe, in which case the block includes the final keyframe and everything after that.
+For convenience, Lisien breaks the timestream into blocks between two keyframes; the exception being when the last fact in a branch of time occurs after a keyframe, in which case the block includes the final keyframe and everything after it.

 Upon startup, Lisien looks for the "current time," which is a triple of a branch name, a turn number, and a tick number, identifying a point within a turn.
-If present, it's stored in the ``engine.eternal`` keys ``"branch"``, ``"turn"``, and ``"tick"``, defaulting to the main branch (``"trunk"``, unless the user has changed it), ``0``, and ``0`` respectively.
-To decide what to load, it looks for the closest keyframe at or before the current time, then the keyframe after that, if present.
-It loads the earlier keyframe and all facts up to the later keyframe, but does not load that later keyframe.
+If present, it's stored in the ``engine.eternal`` keys ``"branch"``, ``"turn"``, and ``"tick"``, defaulting to the main branch (``"trunk"``, unless the user has switched to a different main branch), ``0``, and ``0`` respectively.
+To decide what to load, Lisien looks for the closest keyframe at or before the current time, and the keyframe after that, if any.
+Lisien then loads the earlier keyframe and all facts up to the later keyframe--or the end of time, if it must.

 Whenever Lisien commits its facts to disk, it unloads everything it *can* unload, which does not include the block of time containing the